Generate a consistent error message from the result of a try() block.

 call.

-Logical indicating whether the call should become part of the error message.
+Logical indicating whether the call should be included in the error message.
+Passed to stop().

 Value